 In regard to a professional philosophy, Eric espouses the value of proactive customer care.
 “I’m never going to sell someone something they don’t need, but I will sell them something they didn’t know they needed,” he says.
 “When I worked at Porsche, our job was to check each car for things the owner wasn’t aware of and address them before something went wrong.
 It’s similar with homes—the average homeowner isn’t aware of what they need, whether right now or 20 years down the road.
 It’s my job to address those needs and provide solutions that give the homeowner long-lasting performance and value.”

 When asked the first thing he’d do if he were to retire tomorrow, Eric says he’d move to Lake Tahoe.
 “I love being up at Tahoe, so if I retired, I’d make it my primary residence instead of just my favorite vacation spot.”

 Ask Me Anything!

-Q: What’s your favorite season?
+Q: What’s your favorite local restaurant?

-Q: What’s your favorite type of food?
+Q: What’s your favorite sports team?

 Read moreRead less